brndnmtthws/brndn-io/content/posts/the-10x-engineer-is-a-myth-its-more-like-100x/index.md

 3. **Measure Impact, Not Activity**: Shift your metrics from hours worked or lines of code to actual business impact.
 This helps identify true high performers rather than just busy people.

-Remember: The goal isn't to find 100x engineers—it's to create an environment where 100x performance is possible.
+What you can do is build an environment where that level of performance has room to happen.
 As Linus Torvalds famously said, "Talk is cheap.
 Show me the code."
-The same applies to productivity: focus on creating the conditions for exceptional work, and let the results speak for themselves.
+Same idea here: set people up to do exceptional work, then look at what actually gets done.

 If you'd like to explore the data yourself, [the code is available here on GitHub](https://github.com/brndnmtthws/contribution-distribution).